GaryAsher/challenge-run-site/_games/hades-2.md

       ### Exceptions:
       - Vacuum attacks that pull Melinoë into melee range are NOT considered hits, even if they display the star animation above Melinoë's head.

-  - slug: damageless
-    label: "Damageless"
-    description: |
-      - Do not lose any Health or Armor.
-      - Changes to maximum health are not damage, even if they also change current health or later restore.

   - slug: no-hit-no-damage
     label: "No-Hit / No-Damage"